- Blog

 What is Carpal Tunnel Syndrome?

 Carpal Tunnel Syndrome is a compressive neuropathy characterized by a progressive injury to the median nerve caused by increased pressure at the carpal tunnel, which is formed at the wrist by the transverse carpal ligament on the palm side and the carpal bones on the wrist side.
-When the median nerve is compressed, the outer covering of the nerve (myelin sheath) can be injured due to a lack of blood flow, reducing the nerves’ ability to conduct signals.
+When the median nerve is compressed, the outer covering of the nerve (myelin sheath) can be injured due to a lack of blood flow, reducing the nerve’s ability to conduct signals.

 Median nerve compression will first affect the tiny nerve fibers that conduct light touch and temperature.
 As the condition and compression persist, the larger fibers that conduct signals to sensory organs and muscles can be affected.
 Patients typically experience numbness and tingling in the thumb, index, long and half of the ring finger, especially at night and very often first thing in the morning.
-Some patients also complain of weakness and loss of dexterity and begin noticing that they repeatedly will drop objects out of their grasp.
+Some patients also complain of weakness and loss of dexterity, and begin noticing that they repeatedly drop objects out of their grasp.
 While Carpal Tunnel Syndrome can be painful, some never experience pain aside from the discomfort caused by numbness and tingling in the digits.

 In-Office Mini-Open Carpal Tunnel Release Procedure

-First, patients are given local anesthesia, which blocks the sensation of pain in the nerves like a dental procedure.
-Since general anesthesia is not used, minimal pre-operative testing and no pre-operative fasting is required, which is, overall, less time-consuming.
+First, patients are given local anesthesia, which blocks the sensation of pain in the nerves, like a dental procedure.
+Since general anesthesia is not used, minimal pre-operative testing and no pre-operative fasting are required, which is, overall, less time-consuming.
 After the local anesthesia is administered, a small incision is made at the base of the palm in the natural crease to hide the scar more effectively.
 The transverse carpal ligament is freed from its underlying tissue, and then it is sectioned with a scalpel, thus widening the carpal tunnel and releasing pressure on the median nerve.
 The skin incision is closed with sutures, and a small sterile dressing is applied.
 After surgery, most patients can return to desk/clerical work for one to two days.
 However, those working in heavy manual labor fields may require up to a month before returning to work.

 To learn more about Carpal Tunnel Syndrome and this treatment option, watch our In-Office Carpal Tunnel Procedures Video or read our Clinic Carpal Tunnel Release Surgery Outcomes and High-Value Care journal article.
-If you or a loved one are experiencing symptoms related to Carpal Tunnel Syndrome, complete our Online Appointment Request Form or call 850-807-4200 to schedule your visit with one of our fellowship-trained hand surgeons, Dr. Steven Kronlage, Dr. Alex Coleman or Dr. James Piorkowski.
+If you or a loved one is experiencing symptoms related to Carpal Tunnel Syndrome, complete our Online Appointment Request Form or call 850-807-4200 to schedule your visit with one of our fellowship-trained hand surgeons, Dr. Steven Kronlage, Dr. Alex Coleman or Dr. James Piorkowski.